Derpnezz/portfolio/README.md

 - Flexible Design: Providing more options for customization, including themes and layouts.
 - Additional Integrations: Potentially adding other third-party services for analytics, additional forms, or content management

-## Contributing
+## Contributions

-I Love that!
-Feel free to fork the repo and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+Special thanks to [Yanka Darelova](https://www.linkedin.com/in/yanka-darelova/) who is creator of this [design](https://www.figma.com/community/file/1100794861710979147/portfolio-for-developers-concept-v-2).
+Her design was the core inspiration and basis for this portfolio. <br>

-Special thanks to [Yanka](https://www.linkedin.com/in/yanka-darelova/) Who is creator of this [design](https://www.figma.com/community/file/1100794861710979147/portfolio-for-developers-concept-v-2).
-Her open sourcing this design was important motivation for me to open-source my code as well.
+Also a special thanks to [Prem Banker](https://github.com/prem-banker/pro-folio) because I used his code as a huge reference for this as well.